epsilonlabs/emc-cameo/README.md

 * `Model.getProfiles()`: returns all the `Profile`s available in your project.
 * `Model.getProfile(uri)`: returns the `Profile` with the given URI in your project.
+* `Model.getStereotype(uri, name)`: returns the `Stereotype` within the profile with the given URI and name.
+Looks inside sub-profiles.

 These are better than using `Profile.all`, which is limited to the `Profile` objects inside your primary model (or the package specified by your root element hyperlink, if set).